carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 ### Additional Opportunities for Involvement

-This part of the handbook highlights additional roles and opportunities for contributing within The Carpentries, including participation as Board members, Lesson Developers, Lesson Program Governors, Maintainers, and Curriculum Advisors.
+This part of the handbook highlights additional roles and opportunities to contribute within The Carpentries, including participation as a Board member, Lesson Developer, Lesson Program Governor, Maintainer, or Curriculum Advisor.
 It also shares resources and guidance on accessing training, understanding governance structures, and engaging with the wider community

 - [Board of Directors](https://docs.carpentries.org/handbooks/board_of_directors.html)
 - [Lesson Developers](https://docs.carpentries.org/handbooks/lesson_developers.html)